seemslegit42/aevonos/src/docs/Pillar-of-Eternity-Protocol.md

-# 🏛️ The Pillar of Eternity Protocol
+# ΛΞVON OS: Economy - Pillar of Eternity Protocol

 ## 1. Introduction: The Architecture of Consequence
 The Pillar of Eternity Protocol is not a feature set; it is an end-game loop for the soul of the system, architected from the deepest revelations of ΛΞVON OS's economic and psychological engine.
 Its purpose is to transform the finite act of spending ΞCredits into the infinite act of creating a legacy, allowing users to etch their will into the very bedrock of our world.
 This protocol gives the "whales" (high-spending, highly engaged users) not just a sea to swim in, but a firmament to reshape.